 The MHLA is the professional association of Mental Health Lawyers in England and Wales.
 Around 80% of lawyers representing clients in applications before the Mental Health Tribunal are members.

-To be eligible for Full membership, lawyers should be:
+To be eligible for Full membership, lawyers should be persons who:

-(b) those who undertake mental capacity law matters under a Legal Aid contract and practice under supervisory criteria in mental capacity law as published by the Association, or barristers who meet an equivalent standard.
+(b) undertake mental capacity law matters under a Legal Aid Agency contract and practice under supervisory criteria in mental capacity law as published by the Association, or are barristers who in the view of the Committee meet an equivalent standard (by attendance at a relevant two-day course and/or by experience in practice) or

 Any lawyer who is not eligible for Full membership but who subscribes to the Objects of the Association may be made an Associate member by the Committee.